 The mature soul develops an ever-deepening sense of both self and others.
 Life is no longer simply a matter of what happens out there in the world, but also what is going on “in here”, where we are coming from, what it all means.

 Through understanding more and more of its own psychology, the mature soul also learns about what makes others tick.
-They comes to recognise that all others are their equals, at least on the inside.
+They come to recognise that all others are their equals, at least on the inside.
 In fact, their own perspective is nothing but one among many equally valid perspectives.
-In other words: